 Unifying Composable Effects and Advanced Optics for Java

 Higher-Kinded-J brings two capabilities that Java has long needed: composable error handling through the Effect Path API, and type-safe immutable data navigation through the Focus DSL.
 Each is powerful alone.
 Together, they form a unified approach to building robust applications, where effects and structure compose seamlessly.
+For services that need multiple execution modes, Effect Handlers let you define domain operations as data and interpret them differently for production, testing, or audit.

 No more pyramids of nested checks.
 No more scattered validation logic.
 Just clean, flat pipelines that read like the business logic they represent.